skylight-hq/skylight.digital/_service_areas/ditap.md

           </div>
         </div>

-        <h2 id="what-youll-learn">What you’ll learn</h2>
+        <h2 id="what-youll-learn">What you'll learn</h2>
-        <p class="text-intro">In this program, you’ll learn how to translate critical concepts and resources in the field of digital acquisition into effective, real-world practice.</p>
+        <p class="text-intro">In this program, you'll learn how to translate critical concepts and resources in the field of digital acquisition into effective, real-world practice.</p>

         <div class="text-grid row">
           <div class="col-12 col-lg-4">